pkp24/Vship/README.md

 The steps to build `vship` from source are provided below.

-### Prerequisites
+### Dependencies

-For All usecases
+For all build options the following are requried:

 - `make`
 - `hipcc` (AMD) or `nvcc` (NVIDIA)

-Vship Vapoursynth Plugin:
+Building the plugin to use with Vapoursynth:

 - VapourSynth

-FFVship CLI tool:
+Building the FFvship cli tool:

 - ffms2
 - zimg